joonarafael/rotten-potatoes/docs/installation_manual.md

 ### Version

 **This software was built using Python version 3.10.12**.
 Software will likely run on other versions as well, but if you begin to encounter issues, consider installing Python 3.10.12.

-If you've got the Python version binaries downloaded, you can initialize the virtual environment to use the correct Python version.
+**NOTE!** A virtual environment can be initialized with a specific Python version as long as the version binary is available on the system.

 Other options include global installation, as well as the managing of multiple Python versions (and specific Python versions within specific directories) with a dedicated tool, like [pyenv](https://github.com/pyenv/pyenv "Simple Python Version Management: pyenv").